cite-architecture/CitableCollection.jl/README.md

 A Julia module for working with collections of citable objects.

-Current status:

-- very early release
+## Roadmap to 1.0 release

-- in the issue tracker, the `1.0` milestone outlines some issues to resolve for a full 1.0 release.
+See milestones in the issue tracker for more detailed lists of issues to resolve for each release.

+- **v0.4.x**: complete rewrite using `TypedTables` for underlying data manipulation, and fully implementing behaviors for citable objects and citable collections specified in the `CitableBase` package
+- **1.0.0**: complete validation of all CEX blocks contributing to a collection; navigation functions for naturally ordered collections.